 2. Leaving your basic information is courteous, but not mandatory.

 The agent working at the open house will want you to sign in to get some basic information from you for their records to report back to their sellers.
 Just know you are not required to leave your information.
 Legibly print the information that you are comfortable with leaving with them.
 Most agents would like to know your name, phone, address, and email, so they can contact you to get any feedback on your experience with the visit.
-If they ask if you are already working with another agent tell them Taryn Fowler from Locations.
 It’s also a good idea to take your agent’s business cards with you and leave them with the open house agent, so they can follow up agent to agent.

 3. Be friendly and ask lots of questions.